 I went on a little vacation last week with Mr. Man and the kids!
 We picked the most important things we each wanted to do while there, and mine was to visit architect Frank Lloyd Wright’s home and studio and tour the surrounding architectural mecca of Oak Park.
 YAYYYYYY!!!!
-The historic paint colors were a-mazing.
+The historic paint colors of Oak Park were a-mazing.

 Because I choose exterior paint colors for a living, I am always examining houses while I’m driving to look for good exterior paint color palettes to copy.
 But guess what?
 I take very few photos of house exteriors because I seldom find ones that blow me away (in a good way).
 It’s a whole lot easier to find a “what-not-to-do” than it is to find a “what-to-do” when it comes to exterior paint colors!
-However, while I was strolling around Oak Park, I could not. stop. taking. pictures.
+However, while I was strolling around Oak Park homes, I could not. stop. taking. pictures.
 So many beautiful, well-done examples of historic paint colors and palettes that I thought I’d share them with you.
 You will want to PIN these color combinations!

 Benjamin Moore: trim – White Dove, windows and details – Black Satin, body – Currant Red

-Just so you know, I carried a Benjamin Moore fandeck with me as I toured Oak Park so that I could color-match as I went!
+Just so you know, I carried a Benjamin Moore fandeck with me as I toured Oak Park homes so that I could color-match as I went!
 So the colors that I report will be from my expertise as a paint color consultant, and not actual knowledge of the original paint color.
 Let’s start with this stunner:

 Benjamin Moore: body – Carrington Beige, trim – Trailing Vines